mcthoma1/backbench/docs/final.md

 The disadvantage of DQN is that it only estimates a single expected reward.
 This makes it less robust in environments with high variability, such as ours with dynamic rewards, bombs, and a second snake.
 Despite this, ut still performed really well and was still comparable to QRDQN.

 ### QRDQN (Quantile-Regression Deep Q-Network):
-Quantile Regression Deep Q-Network (QRDQN) extends the standard DQN by learning a distribution of future rewards rather than a single expected value.
-This approach provides a more robust way to estimate action-value functions, as it captures the uncertainty in possible returns.
-Instead of predicting *Q(s,a)* as a scalar, QRDQN predicts multiple quantiles of the return distribution, allowing it to model the variability in outcomes.
-This is particularly useful in environments with stochastic elements, such as our dynamic Snake game, where the number of bombs increases based on performance and where a second competitive snake introduces unpredictable behavior.
+QRDQN improves on the regular DQN in the sens that, instead of predicting on a single value, it predicts on a range of values.
+So this works great in our snake game as the number of bombs are dynamic and changes, and also the movements of the second snake makes it really challenging for the agent.

 ***It's to be noted that we used the same parameters for QRDQN and DQN so it's essentially dqn but improved.***